Basket-handle arch

 Thomas Viaduct of the Baltimore and Ohio railroad as an example of a basket handle arch.

 A basket-handle arch (also depressed arch or chop arch) is characterized by an intrados profile formed by a sequence of circular arcs, each tangent to its neighbors, resulting in a smooth transition between arcs.
+The shape of a basket-handle arch resembles but is different from that of a semi-ellipse, with the latter featuring a continuous curvature that varies from the extremities of the long axis to the apex of the short axis.

 The simplest form, a three-centered arch, consists of three arc segments with distinct centers, while a five-centered arch is also commonly used.
 This type of arch is prevalent in architectural applications, particularly in bridge construction.
-The shape of a basket-handle arch resembles that of a semi-ellipse, with the latter featuring a continuous curvature that varies from the extremities of the long axis to the apex of the short axis.
-It is also referred to as a depressed arch or basket arch, highlighting its distinctive curvature and structural function.
+Arches following curves with more than three centers are also used.